-More specifically, we rigorously prove the above claim based upon the assumption that \begin{itemize}[leftmargin=*] \item \emph{Assumption on the training data.} We study a $K$-class classification problem with balanced training data, where the number of training samples in each class is $n$.
-We assume that the training input samples are $\theta$-nearly orthonormal for a constant $\theta \in [0,1/4)$, and the feature dimension is larger than the total number of samples so that they are linearly separable. \item \emph{Assumption on the trained weights.} We assume that an $L$-layer DLN is trained such that its weights are minimum-norm, $\delta$-balanced, and $\varepsilon$-approximate low-rank due to the implicit bias of gradient descent, where $\delta,\varepsilon \in (0,1)$ is a constant. \end{itemize} We discuss the validity of our assumptions in \Cref{subsec:discuss}.
-Based upon the above, we show in \Cref{subsec:thm} that the ratio of within-class feature compression metric between the $(l+1)$-th layer and the $l$-th layer is determined by $O(\varepsilon^2/n^{1/L})$, implying a layerwise geometric decay from shallow to deep layers.
-On the other hand, we show that the metric of between-class discrimination increases linearly with respect to (w.r.t.) the number of layers, with a slope of $O((\theta+4\delta)/L)$.
-To the best of our knowledge, this is the first quantitative characterization of the feature evolution in hierarchical representations of DLNs in terms of feature compression and discrimination.
-In particular, this analysis framework can be extended to nonlinear networks.
-Finally, we substantiate our theoretical findings in \Cref{sec:exp} for both synthetic and real-world datasets, demonstrating that our claims are true for DLNs and also manifest in nonlinear networks empirically.
+\item \emph{Assumption on the trained weights.} We assume that an $L$-layer DLN is trained such that its weights are minimum-norm, $\delta$-balanced, and $\varepsilon$-approximately low-rank, due to the implicit bias of gradient descent, where $\delta,\varepsilon \in (0,1)$ are constants (see Assumption \ref{AS:2}). \end{itemize} We discuss the validity of our assumptions in \Cref{subsec:discuss}.
+Based upon these assumptions, we show in Theorem~\ref{thm:NC} that the ratio of the within-class feature compression metric between the $(l+1)$-th layer and the $l$-th layer is $O(\varepsilon^2/n^{1/L})$, implying a geometric decay from shallow to deep layers.
+Moreover, we show that the between-class discrimination metric increases linearly with respect to (w.r.t.) the number of layers, with a slope of $O((\theta+4\delta)/L)$.
+To the best of our knowledge, this is the first quantitative characterization of feature evolution in hierarchical representations of DLNs in terms of feature compression and discrimination.
+Notably, this analytical framework can be extended to nonlinear networks \citep{jacot2025wide}.
+Finally, we substantiate our theoretical findings in \Cref{sec:exp} on both synthetic and real-world datasets, demonstrating that our claims hold for DLNs and also manifest empirically in nonlinear networks.